-For most facility use permit applications, the $50 non-refundable application fee is due when the permit application is submitted to the Real Estate Office, and the application will not be accepted without the application fee.
+For most facility use permit applications, the $50 non-refundable application fee is due when the permit application is submitted to the Real Estate Office, and the application will not be accepted without the permit application fee.

-Public departments from the City and County of San Francisco, State of California, or Federal agencies will be billed for the application fee, and are not required to submit the $50 non-application fee with their permit application.
+Public departments from the City and County of San Francisco, State of California, or Federal agencies will be billed for the permit application fee, and are not required to submit the $50 non-application fee with their permit application.

 These permit applicants are exempt from the $50 application fee:

-The SFUSD Real Estate Office will review the permit application and addenda, and will send you an invoice within five business days after the facility use permit application is submitted to the Real Estate Office.
+The SFUSD Real Estate Office will review the permit application and applicable addenda, and will send permit applicant an invoice within five business days after the facility use permit application is submitted to the Real Estate Office.
 The invoice will itemize all permit fees, which include fees for the facility use itself, as well as staffing costs (for custodians, security, kitchen and technical services staff).
 Full payment of any applicable permit fee is due no later than four business days prior to the first requested date of use.

 SFUSD's schools are being used more than ever - and it's harder to keep them clean and safe for our students and staff.
 Many sites struggle to control rodents, roaches, fleas and other pests.
 While many people believe they won't make a mess, or can clean up after themselves, in fact nearly everyone uses the bathrooms and impacts garbage and waste collection.